siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 \frac{2E}{V}=2u.
 $$

-So even the first compression step does not create energy.
+So even the first step does not create energy.
 It simply realizes the same total $2E$ on one occupied extent rather than two.
+In that precise sense, the algebra already counts the absence of the second occupied extent.

+But this still gives only $2u$.
+A second step is needed to reach $4u$.
-But bookkeeping alone does not yet say what contracts the region.
+Bookkeeping alone does not yet say what contracts the remaining occupied extent.
 The proposed agent here is the tangential closure stress of the same self-refracting flow.
 Coherent overlap adds not only the propagating amplitudes, but also the closure-carrying tangential stress sectors.
 If that tangential closure stress doubles coherently, then the characteristic transverse cell scale of that common extent is reduced by a factor of two in each transverse direction.
 That further tightening drives the realized occupied extent from $V$ to

 $$
 V_{\mathrm{occ}}=\frac{V}{2}.